Meet Me at the Arm: The Cooperative Multi-Armed Bandits Problem with Shareable Arms: RELATED WORK

-\section{Related Work}
+\section{RELATED WORK}

 Early interest in multiplayer bandits grew out of \textit{cognitive radio networks}, where radios must learn to share spectrum opportunistically \citep{mitola1999}.
-Some early works applied multiplayer multi-armed bandit formulations to model how cognitive radios should select channels \citep{jouini2009,jouini2010,liu2008,liu2010,anandkumar2011}.
+Some early works applied multiplayer multi-armed bandit formulations to model how cognitive radios should select channels, typically assuming unit capacity on each arm\citep{jouini2009,jouini2010,liu2008,liu2010,anandkumar2011}.
 Most of the literature assumes that all players know the time horizon $T$; however, this assumption can sometimes be relaxed \citep{degenne2016}.
 In this work we adopt the standard convention of a known horizon.

 Decentralized multiplayer bandit models typically fall into two categories: \textit{sensing} and \textit{no-sensing}.
 In sensing models, players can detect collisions.
 Notably, the Musical Chairs routine introduced by \citep{rosenski2016} provides fast orthogonalization and has been used in several algorithms.
 Other approaches such as SIC-MMAB and DPE1 exploit collision feedback to transmit bits \citep{boursier2019b,wang2020,lugosi2022}.
 DPE1 achieved regret that matches the centralized optimal performance \citep{wang2020}.